-- 1-4.
+1-4.
 The objective of a company's financial statements is to communicate relevant financial information to such external parties as stockholders, investors, and government agencies.
 Issuing financial statements in XBRL formats contributes to this objective by making such financial data more searchable, comparable, informative, and therefore useful.
-Also, because XBRL enables companies to use standard tags to identify specific accounting values, the language itself therefore imposes a greater degree of standardization in the informational content of the reports.
-Finally, as suggested by Case-in-Point 1.7, XBRL also helps government agencies gather financial data that are more consistent, easier to understand, self-checking, and more quickly communicated.
-Chapter 14 contains more about XBRL, including the idea that the language also enables its users to verify accounting relationships as assets = liabilities + net worth. - 1-5.
+Also, because XBRL enables companies to use standard tags to identify specific accounting values, the language itself imposes a greater degree of standardization in the informational content of the reports.
+Finally, XBRL helps government agencies gather financial data that are more consistent, easier to understand, self-checking, and more quickly communicated.
+Chapter 2 contains more about XBRL, including the idea that the language also enables its users to verify accounting relationships as assets = liabilities + stockholder equity.

+1-5.
 The questions asked here about suspicious activity reporting (SAR) require opinions from students.
-Regarding the first question, which asks if SAR activity should be a legal matter, here there is little room for disagreement because so much of SAR is mandated by such federal legislation as Annunzio-Wylie Anti-Money Laundering Act of 1992, the Bank Secrecy Act of 1996, and the Patriot Act of 2001.
-Although the number of SAR filings is large, less is known about how much of what appears to be suspicious are, in fact, violations of federal statutes. - 1-6.
-This is another opportunity for students to practice their Internet search skills.
-Using the keywords "university and scorecard" students can find a number of examples of how universities are using metrics to help achieve their strategic goals.
-Missouri State University is one of those examples (http://www.missouristate.edu/publicscorecard/).
-This university calls their scorecard the "Public Scorecard" and includes an interesting variety of metrics for student achievement, research and creative activity, access and diversity, community impact, and institutional support. - 1-7.
+Regarding the first question, which asks if SAR activity should be a legal matter, there is little room for disagreement because so much of SAR is mandated by federal legislation such as the Annunzio-Wylie Anti-Money Laundering Act of 1992, the Bank Secrecy Act of 1996, and the Patriot Act of 2001.
+Although there are statistics on the number of SAR filings, less is known about how much of what appears to be suspicious are in fact violations of federal statutes.

+1-6.
+The example given in the question demonstrates one way in which computerization has refined cost estimation and thus has impacted managerial accounting.
+However, IT has impacted almost every area of managerial accounting (and decision making).
+Consider, for example, the emergence of such concepts as just-in-time systems, computer integrated manufacturing systems, manufacturing resource planning systems, target costing, and activity based costing - all of these require IT to support managerial decision making.
+Forecasting and budgeting are other areas of managerial accounting impacted by advances in technology, as are the many applications of spreadsheet software, decision support systems, and expert systems.

+Universities are also impacted by the many advances in IT.
+You might have students type "university use of scorecards" in their favorite browser to discover the many uses this tool offers to administrators in an academic environment.
+The search results show a variety of uses at such universities as The Ohio State University, CSU-Stanislaus, Clemson University, Colorado State University, San Jose State University, and others.
+For example, the University of Denver adapted a version of the Balanced Scorecard to evaluate their Student Life Assessment Plan (SLAP), which focuses on Learning Outcomes.
+San Jose State University uses a Scorecard to evaluate and continuously improve their online programs.

+1-7.
 The AICPA website lists hundreds of potential assurance services for CPAs to offer.
+These include Trust Services and Information Integrity, Guidance on Audit Data Analytics, XBRL Assurance Services, and Systems and Organization Controls for Cybersecurity,

-These include productivity improvement, cost analysis, benchmarking, internal auditing quality assurance, CPA WebTrust for electronic commerce, and SysTrust.
-Several of the proposed assurance services are in the information technology management/security category.
-These include information systems security reviews, reviews of computer disks for unauthorized software, and audits of computerized controls.
+Outsourced Services and Vendor Supply Chains.
+Several of the assurance services are in the information technology management/security category.
 Classroom discussion might address the particular skills that CPAs would need for each of the proposed assurance service areas.
 Skepticism and integrity, for example, are two characteristics typically associated with public accountants.